evelinawahlstrom/ad-assignment-client/README.md

 - Customize the FAB button to be of the color purple
 - Make the boxes responsive to the page
 - Add padding/margin to the boxes so their inlined from the container (backgroundImage) - wasn't able to figure out this yet.
+- Enable the google-register to be saved in the database